nikolaStanojkovski/Harmony_Virtuoso/README.md

 ---- ## **I. Description of the application**

-- The inspiration for creating the application comes from the inability of finding an appropriate game available in public, for testing the knowledge of musicians in one particular sector in music: Harmony.
+- The inspiration for creating the application comes from the inability to find an appropriate game available in public, for testing the knowledge of musicians in one particular section in music: Harmony.

-- "Harmony Virtuoso" is puzzle-game, which has two variants: Guess The Chord and Guess The Notes.
-For creating a better gameplay experience, a simple and intuitive design has been implemented, as well as many appropriate algorythms that suit the game.
+- "Harmony Virtuoso" is puzzle-game, which has two variants: **Guess The Chord** and **Guess The Notes**.
+For creating a better gameplay experience, a simple and intuitive design has been implemented, as well as many appropriate algorithms that suit the game.

-- The interface and the gameplay is dynamic and adaptible on the decisions made by the player himself.
-It's dependant on his favourite genre of music, his "main playing" instrument, as well the choice of which variant of the game he wants to play.
-The Game has 3 different difficulty levels, as well as list of users, and their high scores, which makes the game even more interactive.
+- The interface and the gameplay is dynamic and adaptible on the decisions made by the player.
+It's dependant on his favourite genre of music, his "main" playing instrument, as well the choice of which variant of the game he wants to play.
+The game has 3 different difficulty levels, as well as list of users, and their high scores, which makes the game even more interactive.

 ---- ## **II.
 User Manual**

-- On the starting window (picture 1 / слика 1) the user is asked to fill in 5 important data notes: User Name (which needs to be between 1 and 6 characters), Main Instrument (piano or guitar), Favourite Genre (Jazz, Heavy Metal, Rock, Classical), a variant of the game and difficulty.
+- On the starting window (picture 1 / слика 1) the user is asked to fill in 5 important data notes: user name (which needs to be between 1 and 6 characters), main instrument (piano or guitar), favourite genre (Jazz, Heavy Metal, Rock, Classical), a variant of the game and difficulty.
-Depending on the choices the player made, there will be either piano background, or guitar background, and visualization of the the instrument that was chosen (If that's guitar, there will be an option for a 6-string, 7-string and 8-string).
+- Depending on the choices the player made, there will be either piano background, or guitar background, and visualization of the instrument that was chosen (If that's guitar, there will be an option for a 6-string, 7-string and an 8-string).
 The Rules are pretty simple:
-1. Look at the chord/notes that has been randomly generated depending on the information the player has given.
+1. Look at the chord/notes that have been randomly generated depending on the information the player has given.
 2. Visualize your instrument with the help of the interface.
 3. Try to guess the chord.
 4. Have fun !!!